This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 You may be able to breastfeed if you have breast implants.
 It depends on the type of implants, the placement of the implants, and the way the surgery was done.
 You may worry that chemicals in your breast implants will mix with breast milk.
 Some breast implants are filled with saline water.
-Caregivers see no harmful effect if saline water mixes with breast milk.
+Healthcare providers see no harmful effect if saline water mixes with breast milk.
 Some breast implants contain a chemical called silicone.
-Some caregivers say it is okay to breastfeed if you have silicone implants.
-Tell caregivers if you have silicone implants and ask if you should breastfeed.
+Some healthcare providers say it is okay to breastfeed if you have silicone implants.
+Tell your healthcare provider if you have silicone implants and ask him or her if you should breastfeed.

 Breastfeeding problems after breast implant surgery:

 Nerves, milk ducts, and milk glands can be damaged during implant surgery.
 Injured nerves can decrease the feeling in your nipple area.
 This may reduce your let-down response.
 This is when milk is released from the glands to the milk ducts so that it is available to your baby.
 Damaged milk ducts can decrease the amount of milk made by your breasts.
 Implants can also pinch milk ducts, block the flow of breast milk, and make your breasts swell.

 How the types of breast implant surgeries affect breastfeeding: